dpsenner/mqtt-presentation/src/PRESENTATION.md

 ## MQTT QoS 1

-* message arrives at least once
+* Message arrives at least once
-* guaranteed delivery
+* Guaranteed delivery
-* no retransmission by the client
+* No retransmission by the client
-* messages are queued
+* Messages are queued
-* slower
+* Slower

 ## MQTT QoS 1: flow